 Creative and interactive ad formats will help you capture attention from your target audience and build awareness for your brand.
 Interactive ads invite the user to perform an action in order to have something revealed within the ad itself, or to navigate towards a specific landing page.
 The action might simply be to hover over the ad, or to click on something.

-Santa might not like it when there are no cookies around, but that’s not the case for digital marketers!
+Santa might not like it when there’s no cookies around, but that’s not the case for digital marketers!
 Cookieless targeting offers you an opportunity to experiment and innovate your targeting strategy.
 By adding contextual tactics to your holiday marketing mix, you can elevate your campaign results.

 Cookieless advertising targets ads based on the environment in which an ad appears.
 It uses algorithms to target ad placements based on keywords, website content, and other metadata.
 This way, ads are shown to users based on the content they are consuming at that moment in time.
 Modern cookieless targeting leverages machine learning and artificial intelligence (AI), which has made this targeting method more effective than ever before.